ibrockmann/freebsd-xfce-desktop/README.md

 ## Getting Started

-It is recommended that you start with a clean installation of FreeBSD 13.1 64-bit.
-If a user account already exists it should belong to the operator and wheel group so that administrative tasks can be performed.
+It is recommended that you start with a clean installation of FreeBSD 14.04.04.04.0If a user account already exists it should belong to the operator and wheel group so that administrative tasks can be performed.
 In addition a user account can be created during the installation of the FreeBSD Desktop environment.

 ### Prerequisites